-Now that you’ve figured out your parking situation, it’s time to start designing your tiny house!
+Now that you’ve figured out where you will be parking your tiny house, it’s time to start designing!

 Design considerations are split into three loose categories: